sagemath/sagewiki_to_gh-2022-10-10/msri07/plans.md

    * That Python is not thread safe is a '''major source of misery'''.
    * It's difficult to ''decide'' on how many threads to spawn at any given point.
    * (When) Should one use a thread pool?
+   * If we try to do too much, this will be really hard.
+   * If we make a couple of very clear constraints and rules, this will be doable, but maybe frustrating.
+Possibilities:
+        * pthreads can '''only''' be used as follows:
+{{{
+    ... arbitrary sagex code ...
+    # atomic threaded c-level function call that gets no PyObject*'s and makes no Python/C API calls
+    ... arbitrary sagex code ...
+}}}

 Alternative tool: multiple processes and a shared memory segment
    * via UPC -- heavy and hard to build (??)  maybe not right for us, because it's mainly for rather uniform computations.
    * via shared pages -- might not be fast enough.